 The Proposed Bulletin had several other flaws, too.
 It would have imposed a government-wide, one-size-fits-all method for risk assessment, and prioritized risk management options before settling on the risk to be assessed – a cart-before-the-horse method that would surely have resulted in less robust protections.
 Finally, it would have established absolutely no standards for agency activities that relied on industry-generated risk assessments, strengthening industry’s hand in the regulatory process still further.

 In the face of withering criticism of its plan, OIRA referred the proposed bulletin to the National Research Council, part of the National Academies, for peer review.
 The Council eventually concluded that the proposal was “fundamentally flawed,” and OIRA went back to the drawing board.

 In 2007, OIRA eventually withdrew the proposal and issued scaled-back, but still problematic, guidelines for agencies conducting risk analysis.
-That guidance now takes its place as one of many Bush Administration regulatory initiatives that will be candidates for reversal once the Administration and its industry-friendly political appointees leave office
+That guidance took its place as one of many Bush Administration regulatory initiatives that will be candidates for reversal once the Administration and its industry-friendly political appointees leave office.